How to Become a Technical Writer: A Beginner’s Guide

-Technical writing isn’t limited to these domains.
-In the information age, being able to provide clear instructions or information for the intended audience is more important than ever.
-Technical writers work in software, consulting, academia, government, broadcasting, transportation, energy, telecommunications, health, security, publishing, and the list could go on.
+Technical writing isn't limited to these domains.
+In the information age, being able to provide clear instructions or information for the intended audience is more important than ever in a variety of industries.
+Technical writers work in software development, consulting, academia, government, broadcasting, transportation, energy, telecommunications, health, security, publishing, and the list could go on.

 It may surprise you to discover that the technical writing process can take just as much (or more!) time to plan and review than to write.
-The planning phase sets you up for success, and makes your writing time more effective.
-The review phase is essential to ensuring your document is technically accurate and audience accessible.
+The planning phase sets you up for success and makes your writing time more effective.
+The review phase is essential to ensure your document is technically accurate and audience-accessible.

 Before you start to type one word, there are crucial preparation steps that will define your document.
 If you start writing and then try to edit your way into a usable technical document, you will only cause yourself headaches.
 Start smart by preparing first.

-Use the following technical writing process to best develop your documents.
+Use the following technical writing process to develop your documents best.

 The project planning process begins when the technical document is requested.
 This step may be initiated by an employer, colleague, or client.
 (For ease of reading, the person who requested the document will be referred to simply as the client in this guide.)
 With the request, the initial requirements are defined: document type, subject area/content, goal, scope, and audience.